karthik558/Rust-Ping/README.md

 *   **🌙 / ☀️  Dark/Light Mode:** Choose the theme that suits your preference.
 *   **📅 Log Export:** Export logs in CSV or TXT format for offline analysis.
 *   **🔐 User Authentication:** Secure access with a login system (and planned role-based access).
+*   **📱 Responsive Design:**  Works seamlessly on various devices, including desktops and tablets.
+*   **🛠️ Device Dashboard** Users can add devices from front-end itself without editing the JSON.

 ## 🚧 Roadmap

 These features are planned for future development:

+*   **✅ Upcoming: User authentication and role-based access control:**  Control access and permissions.
+*   **✅ Upcoming: Add device management features:**  Add, remove, and edit devices from the dashboard.
 *   **🔴 Upcoming: New Sensors (TCP, UDP, etc.):**  Expand monitoring capabilities.
 *   **🔴 Upcoming: Email/SMS Notifications:**  Get alerts for critical device status changes.
-*   **✅ Upcoming: User authentication and role-based access control:**  Control access and permissions.
 *   **🔴 Upcoming: Docker Support:** Simplify deployment and portability.
 *   **🔴 Upcoming: Mobile App:** Monitor your network on the go.